 We built this website revenue calculator to give you an easy way to understand how much your traffic is worth.
 Enter some information about your site: what you offer, who your audience is, how you monetize, and what your traffic looks like.
 The model will generate a revenue target based on similar websites; statistics are based on the data we gathered in our .

 For those of you who like to build new websites, this calculator can be used to estimate the potential profit from your ideas.
 To see how much your site will generate with different assumptions, change the option and hit the button.
-If you want to figure out how much someone else might pay for your project if you sold it on flippa or another exchange, check out our website value calculator.

 We can - however - provide some good rules of thumb for valuation.
 Decent sized content sites which generate the bulk of their traffic from organic search, are well seasoned (been around) and have a high quality backlink profile generally sell for ~3 years of established revenue in today's markets.
 Prices tend to get discounted from there.
 If the backlink profile looks even slightly spammy - discount.
 If the site is in a highly competitive niche - discount.
 Younger sites frequently sell for a lower valuation (although this is sometimes masked by growth expectations).
 And if the site is dependant on paid traffic or social media promotion, valuations are frequently significantly lower.
 Be sure to incorporate the cost of operating the site - especially if you are using a content heavy or dropship model.
 If a site has significant expense (beyond hosting and basic maintenance SEO), the valuation would be based on revenue net of cost.